Pete Carroll says Seahawks were ‘in on’ Stephon Gilmore before star CB was traded to Panthers

 Brown played left cornerback in the two exhibition games he participated in before being shelved, and figures to now compete with Jones on that side once he is activated.

-Seattle also claimed former Jets starter Bless Austin off waivers and he is listed as Reed’s backup and could get time in upcoming games, as well.
+Seattle also claimed former Jets starter Bless Austin off waivers, and he is listed as Reed’s backup and could get time in upcoming games, as well.

 And maybe Carroll really thinks that what Seattle has on hand is good enough.
 The Seahawks were known not to be involved with Sherman at the end before he signed with Tampa Bay, though his legal issues were also thought to be a factor.